johan162/themeltspice/README.md

 <div class="page"/>

 ## BNF Grammar
-The BNF grammar for the theme file is extremely simple and is shown in Figure 2. below
+The BNF grammar for the theme file is simple and is shown in Figure 2. below

 ```
 themes        ::= theme | theme <EMPTY_LINE> themes